Uku Suviste

 Uku Suviste (born 6 June 1982) is an Estonian singer-songwriter, pianist and music producer.
 He was scheduled to represent Estonia in the Eurovision Song Contest 2020 in Rotterdam, Netherlands, before cancellation of the competition that year.
-However, he finally had the chance to represent Estonia in the Eurovision Song Contest 2021.
+Instead, he represented Estonia in the Eurovision Song Contest 2021.

 Education

-At the age of six Suviste began his education in specialised music class at Tallinn School No. 21.
-At the same time he started attending in Tallinn Boys Choir and in school's boy choir under the guidance of Lydia Rahula.
+At the age of six, Suviste began his education in specialised music class at Tallinn School No. 21.
+At the same time, he started attending in Tallinn Boys Choir and in school's boy choir under the guidance of Lydia Rahula.
 She was also his solfeggio teacher and prepared him well for the time when he entered the Tallinn Music School.
-In 1997 he graduated specializing in piano.
+In 1997, he graduated specializing in piano.

 In 2000, he graduated high school at Tallinn School No. 21 with commendations in music and P.E.
-After high school he underwent eight months of military service at the Guard Battalion.
+After high school, he underwent eight months of military service at the Guard Battalion.

 In 2001, he was admitted to the Estonian Information Technology College, and four years later he graduated in the specialty of computer systems administrator.
 A year after joining the IT College, he went to the Georg Ots Tallinn School of Music to study pop jazz singing.

 For one and a half years starting in 2006, he studied at Berklee College of Music in Boston, Massachusetts, USA, majoring in singing, contemporary writing and music production.